-You cannot use funding from other Commonwealth, State, Territory or local government grants to fund your share of eligible project costs.
+You cannot use funding from other Commonwealth, state, territory or local government grants to fund the balance of project expenditure not covered by the grant.

-We cannot fund your project if it receives funding from another Commonwealth government grant.
-You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Maker Projects: Community STEM Engagement grants or the other Commonwealth grant.
+We cannot fund your project if it receives funding from another Commonwealth grant.
+You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Maker Projects - Community STEM Engagement grant or the other Commonwealth grant.